202001180/Lab-7_202001180/README.md

 a) Identify the equivalence classes for the system<br>

+    Equivalence class 1:
-    Test case 1:  All sides are positive, real numbers.
+        All sides are positive, real numbers.
+    Equivalence class 2:
-    Test case 2:  Any side is negative or zero.
+        Any side is negative or zero.
+    Equivalence class 3:
-    Test case 3:  Summation rule is not satisfied.
+        Summation rule is not satisfied.
+    Equivalence class 4:
-    Test case 4:  Summation rule is satisfied.
+        Summation rule is satisfied.
 <br>
 b) Identify test cases to cover the identified equivalence classes.
 Also, explicitly mention which test case would cover which equivalence class.<br>(Hint: you must need to be ensure that the identified set of test cases cover all identified equivalence